What Is CAQH and Why Do Insurance Companies Use It?

 If you are a healthcare provider or administrator, chances are you have heard of CAQH.
 But do you really know what it does and why it matters in the payer enrollment process?

-What is CAQH?
+What Is CAQH?

 Why Is CAQH So Important for Credentialing?